 It is in the best interest of your customers and business to have an airtight after-hours support strategy that will show your customers that you are ready to push the limits.

 Tips for After Hours Customer Support

 Just knowing that they can call if they want to is enough to give customers a sense of control and hold them over until the next day.
 They may take a moment to question whether their perceived emergency really is one and instead wait until your normal business hours.
 For example, a service outage or unplanned downtime is an emergency.
 Password reset is not.
 Showing your customers that you are available all the time assures them that you care about their experience.
 You can add a note saying non-emergency issues or issues with dependence on IT service vendors, etc, will be addressed soon and they can check out your knowledge base meanwhile.

 This is the era of remote working.
-If you rotate your team to have a member available for support through a mobile app one evening a week, customers can still get help after hours.
+If you rotate your customer support team to have a member available for support through a mobile app one evening a week, customers can still get help after hours.
 However, it’s important to tell customers in advance that this option for support is limited.
 This is similar to the emergency number option where customers know support is, at least, reachable.
 Ensure that your help desk or service desk has mobile support services.

 A response from customer support redirecting customers to a knowledge base can be frustrating at times.
 But after-hours requests are different where customers will be ready to cut some slack for you and be open to alternatives.
-Link your up-to-date knowledge base and community forums to your after-hours canned response, and there is a good chance your customers might find what they are looking for.
+Link your up-to-date knowledge base to your after-hours canned response, and there is a good chance your customers might find what they are looking for.
 Make it easy for customers to access the next level of support in case if the provided links don’t answer the question.
 It is also a good practice to add the average response time in the replies.

 There are some questions that customer support is asked over and over.
 Pre-recorded tutorials can be a solution to these requests after hours.
 By assessing the most common support requests, your team can create some ‘how-to’ videos that walk people through troubleshooting.
 Link these tutorials and webinars in your canned responses.